KhronosGroup/OpenCL-Headers/README.md

 * Very rarely, there may be bugs or other issues in the OpenCL API headers that cannot be fixed without breaking compatibility.
-* The OpenCL API headers for provisional features or provisional extensions may be changed in a way that breaks compatibility.
+* The OpenCL API headers for beta features or beta extensions may be changed in a way that breaks compatibility.

 Applications or libraries that require stable OpenCL API headers are encouraged